Mark Skinner Funeral Service

 What you need to do

-• The Certificates are usually obtained from the hospital's bereavement office and it is our usual practice to liaise with this department on your behalf, we will then make an appointment at your local Registrar's office, as you will need to attend to register the death.
+- The Certificates are usually organised by the hospital's bereavement office and it is our usual practice to liaise with this department on your behalf.
+Since 2023 all medical cause of death certificates have to be approved by a medical examiner and once this has been done they will be electronically sent to your local registrars office.
+At this point, you are able to make an appointment to visit the registrar (please call us if you need assistance), as you will need to attend to register the death.

 What the hospital needs to know

-If you decide on a burial, the deceased will be released into our care as soon as the death has been registered.
+If you decide on a burial, the deceased will be released into our care as soon as we receive hospital authorisation.

 If you decide on cremation, there will be some extra paperwork that the hospital will need to complete before they will release the deceased into our care.